tim-heck/greasysauceboss-web-app/README.md

 - Manage shows and merchandise as an admin
 - RESTful API/requests
 - YouTube and Spotify embeded code for easy access to the band's media
+- Admin pages for adding/editing/deleting merchandise and shows
+- Error catching for forms

 ### Next Steps